philip-lambert/word-ladder/README.md

 ## Design
 At it's most basic, we need a class that: -
-* Accepts start, end and dictionary parameters
+* Accepts start, end and dictionary parameters.
-* Strips out any invalid words (see assumptions)
+* Removes any invalid words (see assumptions).
-* Calculates all paths from start to end
+* Calculates all paths from start to end.
-* Returns the shortest path
+* Returns the shortest path.

+**TL;DR** This is all contained in the BFSDictionaryParser class in Lib\DictionaryParser\BFSDictionaryParser.cs

 ## Project Structure
 Ordinarily I'd structure this into three projects: -